Nekobabe/YuiiChan/README.md

 Originally a Marie fork, Saitama evolved further and was built to be more robust and more dedicated to Anime Chats.

-Can be found on telegram as [Yui-Chan bot](https://t.me/yuiichanbot).
+Can be found on telegram as [Ayano-Chan bot](https://t.me/Ayano_Robot).

-The Support group can be reached out to at [YuiChanClub](https://t.me/yuiichansupport), where you can ask for help about @yuiichanbot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [AyanoClub](https://t.me/AyanoClub), where you can ask for help about @Ayano_Robot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 ## How to setup/deploy.

 ### Read these notes carefully before proceeding
- - Edit any mentions of @yuiichansupport to your own support chat.
+ - Edit any mentions of @Ayano_Robot to your own support chat.
  - We do not support forks, once you fork the bot and deploy the headache of bugs and support is your own, please do not come to our support chat asking technical help.
  - Your code must be open source and a link to your fork's repository must be there in the start reply of the bot.
  - If you come to our support chat on Telegram asking help about a "fork" or a technical issue with a module, you will end up getting ignored or banned.